Dysoxylum oppositifolium

 Dysoxylum oppositifolium is a tree in the family Meliaceae.
-The specific epithet oppositifolium is from the Latin meaning "opposite leaf", referring to the leaves being on opposite sides of the stem.
+The specific epithet oppositifolium is from the Latin meaning 'opposite leaf', referring to the leaves being on opposite sides of the twig.

 Description

 The tree grows up to 30 m tall with a trunk diameter of up to 40 cm.
 The bark is yellow-brown.
 The flowers are creamish-coloured.
 The fruits are orange-black, pear-shaped, up to 3 cm in diameter.

 Distribution and habitat

 Dysoxylum oppositifolium is found in Borneo, the Philippines, New Guinea and northeast Australia.
 Its habitat is rain forests from 300 m to 500 m altitude.